 Don't let time get in the way of acheiving your goals—our accelerated master’s in education specializations allow you to deepen your expertise while earning your degree faster.

 As new and emerging technologies transform the landscape of education, the possibilities for learning and discovery grow exponentially.
 Teaching today’s technologically savvy students requires you to have the 21st-century knowledge, strategies, and skills to create an effective and motivational learning environment.
-Through this accelerated MSEd model, you can complete this program in as little as one year for less than $10,000—a 40% tuition savings compared to our traditional specialization in Integrating Technology in the Classroom (Grades K–12).*
+Through this accelerated MSEd model, you can complete this program in as little as one year for slightly more than $10,000—a 40% tuition savings compared to our traditional specialization in Integrating Technology in the Classroom (Grades K-12).*

 Click here for a comparison of the accelerated vs. non-accelerated course sequence.